The-OpenROAD-Project/OpenROAD-flow-scripts/docs/tutorials/FlowTutorial.md

 ### Clock Tree Synthesis

 To perform clock tree synthesis `clock_tree_synthesis` flow command used.
-The ORFS automatically generates a well-balanced clock tree post-placement.
+The OpenROAD-flow-scripts automatically generates a well-balanced clock tree post-placement.
 In this section, you will learn details about the building and visualize the clock tree.